Emil1577/Homework-12-15-2022/README.md

 Merge all IMG css in to one element

-Merge all H2 in to one CSS
+Merge all H2 in to one CSS, then change the footer H2 to H4